mjmlab/protocols/electrocompetent-cells.md

 # Creation of Electrocompetent E. coli for Transformations

 Description of protocol used to create lab stocks of electrocompetent *E. coli*.
-Below details the original protocol as well as the one that utilizes the smaller biobottles.
+Below details the original protocol as well as the more commonly used one that utilizes the smaller biobottles.

 ## Original Protocol